brahmlower/SimpleWebEditor/README.md

 # SimpleWebEditor

-This project is still underdevelopment.
-Some descriptions here will represent the project in its final state.

-This provides a simple web interface for editing specified local files.
-After installing and starting the service, can open, edit and save files via your web browser of choice.
+This provides a simple web interface for editing files on the server it's run from.
+After starting the server, you can open, edit and save files via your web browser of choice.
+This can be useful if you would like a graphical editor on a remote server where latency makes ssh xforwarding impractical.
 ```
 pip install -y SimpleWebEditor
 python -m SimpleWebEditor